 -parameters flag to turn on parameter name reflection.
 Then we crossed our fingers and rebuilt all of our Java projects.
 Because we put in so much work up front, this step went pretty smoothly.
 There were a few unit test failures due to the change in

 HashMap ordering in Java 8 (documented here), but our tests shouldn't have been relying on

 HashMap ordering and were easily fixed.

 Once we got everything building successfully, we used the maven-enforcer-plugin to make sure dependencies incompatible with Java 8 didn't sneak back in to any of our projects by adding a configuration like this to our base POM.

 Step 7: Profit!

 Now that you're compiling as Java 8, it's time to enjoy all those new features!
 At HubSpot, we're taking full advantage of lambdas, streams, and method references to make our code more concise and readable.
 So far it's been great, the only pseudo-gotcha we hit was with the new Optional class.
-Previously we were using Guava's Optional, but started shifting to the native Java 8 version going forward.
+Previously we were using Guava's Optional, but started shifting to the built-in Java 8 version going forward.
 As we started doing this, we ran into cases where we had custom handling of Guava Optionals that needed to be ported to the Java 8 version.
 Specifically, we needed to add Optional handling to Jackson, jDBI, and Jersey to bring it to feature-parity with the custom handling of Guava's Optional.
 Other than that, it's been smooth sailing and clear skies.